StakeSquid/graphprotocol-mainnet-docker/docs/getting-started.md

 - `GRAPH_GRAPHQL_WARN_RESULT_SIZE` - these vars are disabled in docker-compose.yaml for the time being, do not uncomment and leave empty
 - `GRAPH_GRAPHQL_ERROR_RESULT_SIZE` - these vars are disabled in docker-compose.yaml for the time being, do not uncomment and leave empty

+**Note:** If you want to use any of the optional env vars, you need to copy the line that you want to enable above the `docker-compose up...` part, and uncomment it.
+Do NOT uncomment lines below it, or comment lines above it.

 **Containers:**
 * Graph Node (query node)